DHTMLX/scheduler-docs/data/migration_from_older_version.md

 ### New API for Tooltips

-Tooltips have a new API that allows easy attachment of the tooltip to custom elements.
+Tooltips have a new API that provides easy attachment of tooltip to custom elements.
 See more details in the related article: tooltips.md.

 ### Padding in columns of the Day/Week views

-Day/Week/Units view now have small padding that ensures there is always small empty space at the side of the column.
+The Day/Week/Units views now have small padding that ensures there is always small empty space at the side of the column.
 It allows users to create new events by double-clicking on these empty areas.

 To remove this padding, use api/scheduler_day_column_padding_config.md: